leannekeenan/freeCodeCamp-Responsive-Web-Design-Certification-Projects/README.md

 <p>02.14.2023: Learn Accessability by Building a Quiz Form</p>
 <p>02.15.2023: Certification Project: Tribute Form</p>
 <p>02.16.2023: Learn More About CSS Pseudo Selectors By Building A Balance Sheet
+<p>02.24.2023: Learn Intermediate CSS by Building a Picasso Painting</p>